papa-torb/adtruth/examples/wordpress/INTEGRATION-GUIDE.md

 ## 📊 What We Observed in Testing

-During our October 31, 2025 test on TasteWP:
+During our May 14, 2024 test on TasteWP:

 ✅ **What Worked**:
 - Script loaded successfully without errors